floew2/floew2/README.md

 ## 🎯 Career Focus

-Targeting organizations that value the synergy between geospatial data craft and modern Data Science and AI methods.
+I am looking for roles where geospatial domain knowledge is recognized as the foundation for successful AI.
+I target organizations that value the synergy between geospatial data craft and modern Data Science and AI methods.

-**Unique Value**: Domain expertise in remote sensing combined with production-grade (geo-data) ETL pipelines and ML engineering skills.
+**Unique Value**: A mix of expertise in remote sensing combined with production-grade (geo-data) ETL pipelines and  a modern MLOps toolkit.

+**Technical Specializations**:
-**Technical Specializations**: GIS  • Computer Vision for Earth Observation • Multi-temporal analysis • Change detection • Very high-resolution (VHR) optical satellite image analysis • Agricultural monitoring • Environmental assessment • Geointelligence & OSINT applications
+* **Core**: Computer Vision for Earth Observation (CV4EO) • Multi-temporal Change Detection • VHR Image Analysis
+* **Applications**: Agricultural Monitoring • Environmental Assessment • Geointelligence & OSINT

 ---